 In July, a court officially recognized a marriage between two women who married in France.
 Despite the ruling, same-sex unions, which are explicitly prohibited by the Constitution, remained illegal.

 Freedom of expression

-Bulgaria remained the lowest ranking EU member state on the World Press Freedom Index.
-The NGO Reporters without Borders ranked Bulgaria 109th out of 180 countries in terms of press freedom.
+Bulgaria remained the lowest ranking EU member state on the World Press Freedom Index, lagging even behind other countries in the Balkans.
+The NGO Reporters without Borders ranked Bulgaria 111th out of 180 countries in terms of press freedom.